bluceshow/gitxiao/readme.txt

 confident to me that i love you. love yourself frist,the world is cool ,but is not pretty as you see,so protect yourself is a very important thing.
 Git tracks changes.
+Git tracks changes of files.
+homeland is a special place for me .